dustindclark/homebridge-envisalink/README.md

 ### Custom Commands
 See documentation in "docs" folder for crafting a custom command.
 Examples above are real DSC commands.
 Checksum will the added automatically.
 Do not suffix with checksum.
 <br />

-*Note*: I have only tested with DSC panels.
+**Note**: I have only tested with DSC panels.
 This should work with Honeywell devices since the Envisalink API is the same, but this has not been tested.

 ### PINs
 By default, all partitions use the same top level PIN.
 You can override this PIN at the partition level config.

+## Debugging
+Connectivity issues may manifest themselves in different ways.
+There are generally several common issues in connecting to your Envisalink device:

+- **Multiple clients connecting to Envisalink -** Only one socket connection is supported at a time.
+This is an Envisalink limitation.
+Disconnect any other devices, and restart Homebridge.
+If you need other devices connected, use the proxy feature provided by this plugin.
+- **Connectivity flakiness -** Ideally, both your Envisalink and your Homebridge should be on wired connections.
+- **IP Address Changes -** Your Envisalink should have a static or DHCP reserved private IP address within your home network.
+- **Password Issues -** Your configured password is incorrect.

+To troubleshoot, set `enableVerboseLogging` config to true.
+This should reveal actual error messages.

 ## Credits
 This plugin leverages [Node Alarm Proxy](https://www.npmjs.com/package/nodealarmproxy)